Want to know more about how the Tourism BID WILL help YOUR BUSINESS grow? We hope the following will answer your questions:

 How will the Tourism BID be governed and managed?

-Following a successful ballot, the Tweed Valley Tourism Consortium will cease trading and a Tourism BID company will be established and registered as a not-for-profit limited company with the primary responsibility of delivering the projects outlined in the approved business plan.
+Following a successful ballot, a Tourism BID company will be established and registered as a not-for-profit limited company with the primary responsibility of delivering the projects outlined in the approved business plan, which will operate from 1 April 2020.

 The objective of an Assessment and Accreditation Interim Review for Scottish Improvement District companies is to give confidence to businesses and the board of directors that the practices of the BID company are robust and accord with good practice and supplies an audit trail to support any future evaluation of the company.